MozillaSecurity/funfuzz/src/funfuzz/js/faq.md

 **Q: What happens if the build I want to compile causes a compilation error?**

-A .busted file is created in the shell-cache directory.
+A `.busted` file is created in the `~/shell-cache` directory.
 This will notify the harness not to retry in the future since it is busted.
-However, if there is an error in the harness, file an issue detailing the build configurations and steps to reproduce, and once it is fixed, remove the corresponding file/directory in ~/shell-cache and retry again.
+However, if there is an error in the harness, file an issue detailing the build configurations and steps to reproduce, and once it is fixed, remove the corresponding file/directory in `~/shell-cache` and retry again.

 **Q: After compiling many shells, I'm now running out of disk space!
 What should I do?**

 Oops!
-You can remove the ~/shell-cache directory to reclaim space, and reboot to clear system temporary directories.
+You can remove the `~/shell-cache` directory to reclaim space, and reboot to clear system temporary directories.